GustavoCCarrillo/TextbookFinderV2/README.md

 # TextbookFinderV2

 ## Concept
-## This project consist of a Web Application design to be hosted on a server and makes use of an existing API to pull descriptive data about textbooks.
+## This project consist of an E-commerce Web Application design to be hosted on a server and makes use of simple database designed to hold descriptive data about textbooks.
 It includes an ERD diagram, class diagram, several wire-frame sketches that illustrate the basic concept and useability of the application.
 In the simplest form, the application will retrieve a list of textbooks to be displayed to the user with descriptive information and direct link to the publisher/retailer.

 ***
 # <a name="tcontent"></a>